 We recommend caching user information after first lookup to speed future lookups.

 Let’s walk through an example.
 Using Redis or Cassandra for the cache, you can store user profiles in a key-value pair mapping.
 You can use a hashed email address mapping to a variation assignment.
 To keep sticky bucketing for six hours at a time, set a time to live (TTL) on each record.
 As Optimizely buckets each user, the UPS will interface with this cache and make reads/writes to check assignment before bucketing normally.

 Many developers prefer to use wrappers to both encapsulate the functionality of an SDK and simplify maintenance.
 This can be done for all the configuration options described above.
 Our documentation includes a few examples; see Demo apps and SDK wrappers.

 Optimizely's environments feature enables you to confirm behavior and run tests in isolated environments, like development or staging.
 This makes it easier to safely deploy tests in production.
 Environments are customizable and should mimic your team's workflow.
 Most customers use two environments: development and production.
 This allows engineering and QA teams to safely inspect tests in an isolated setting, while site visitors are exposed to tests running in the production environment.

 View production as your real-world workload.
 A staging environment should mimic all aspects of production so you can test before deployment.
 In these environments, all aspects of the SDK—including dispatcher and logger—should be production-grade.
-In local environments like test or development, it’s okay to use the out-of-the-box implementations instead.
+In local environments like

 By default, each Optimizely project contains a production environment.
 We recommend that you create a secondary environment to expose tests to internal teams before users see them.
 Environments are kept separate and isolated from each other with their own datafiles.